5eh/multibase/musicgen/03_createMusic/README.md

 # 🎵 Music Generation Tool

-A colorful command-line tool that generates instrumental music tracks using the APIBox.ai API based on text descriptions.
+A colorful command-line tool that generates music tracks (with or without lyrics) using the APIBox.ai API based on text descriptions.

 ## ✨ Features

-- Generate instrumental music from text descriptions
+- Generate music with lyrics or instrumental tracks
 - Specify music style and title
+- Include custom lyrics or use the default SpaceX launch lyrics
 - Live status display with progress animation
 - Download multiple variations of your generated music
 - Resume checking on previously created tasks